MI-OCEAN Caregiver Support Project

 Providing care can be exhausting and can leave the caregiver feeling isolated and hopeless.
 It can also be complicated to get the help needed for yourself as well as the person you support.
-MI-OCEAN addresses the negative health impacts aging caregivers face when tackling their own age-related issues while supporting their family members with autism and other neurodevelopmental disabilities.
+MI-OCEAN addresses the negative health impacts aging caregivers face when tackling their own age-related issues while supporting adults with autism and other neurodevelopmental disabilities.

-MI-OCEAN aims to support aging family caregivers, 55 years and older, who provide 20 or more hours of support per week to 'emerging' adults (aged 22 years and older) with autism spectrum disorder and other neurodevelopmental developmental disabilities (ASD/NDD).
+MI-OCEAN aims to support aging caregivers, 55 years and older, who provide 20 or more hours of support per week to 'emerging' adults (aged 22 years and older) with autism spectrum disorder and other neurodevelopmental developmental disabilities (ASD/NDD).
 Family Support Navigators (FSN) who are themselves aging caregivers are trained to empower their peers to navigate complex systems, increasing their confidence and improving their well-being.

 MI-OCEAN aligns with MI-DDI's mission to contribute to the development of inclusive communities and quality of life for people with disabilities and their families through a culturally sensitive statewide program of interdisciplinary education, community support and services, research and dissemination of information.

-MI-OCEAN is seeking parents, grandparents and caregivers, age 55 or older, who care for family members with intellectual/developmental disabilities and Autism for at least 20 hours per week.
+MI-OCEAN is seeking caregivers, age 55 or older, who care for an adult with intellectual/developmental disabilities and autism for at least 20 hours per week.
 There is no cost to participate in the project.
-Caregivers and family members will:
+Caregivers will:

 - Work with a Family Support Navigator (FSN) to navigate complex service systems

-- Develop an Individualized Family Plan with goals that address the needs of the caregiver and the individual they support
+- Develop an Individualized Plan with goals that address the needs of the caregiver and the individual they support

 - Be connected with the resources needed to achieve their goals

-- Work with an FSN to improve the health and quality of life for caregivers and the family members they support
+- Work with an FSN to improve the health and quality of life for caregivers and the individual they support

 For more information about participating in this important project, please contact MI-OCEAN Project Manager, Elizabeth Janks: